English Editing for Chinese Academic Journal Articles: A Guide for Researchers

 Plural marker omission

-In Mandarin, nouns do not change form between singular and plural.
+In Mandarin, nouns don't change form between singular and plural.
 Plurality is conveyed through numbers and quantifiers rather than changes to the noun's form.
 In academic manuscripts, plural marker omission appears throughout descriptions of samples, experimental conditions, measurements, and data points.
 "All participant," "three measurement," "the result show" are typical patterns.
 Each instance is minor in isolation.
 Their cumulative effect across a long manuscript is a sustained impression of non-native English that affects reviewer perception of the manuscript's readiness for publication.

 Proofreading vs. Editing vs. Rewriting: Which Does Your Manuscript Need?